Rodney1988/Movies-and-Books/README.md

 ## Available Scripts

-After installing all dependencies... in the project root directory, you can run:
+Install all dependencies and then in the project root directory, you can run:

 ### `npm start`